Liftric/cognito-idp/README.md

 ### Errors

-Request related exceptions are of type `IdentityProviderException`.
+Request related exceptions are defined as a sealed class of type `IdentityProviderException`.
 They contain the http `status` code and the `message`.
 Common AWS exceptions are implemented as subclasses.
-In case that we don't have implemented the exception type it will default to ´IdentityProviderException.Unknown´, which will contain the AWS exception `type`.
+In case that we don't have implemented the exception type it will default to `IdentityProviderException.Unknown`, which will contain the AWS exception `type`.

 Network related exceptions (e.g. no internet) are of type `IOException`.

 ### Requests

 #### Sign Up

 Signs up the user.